vishnusharma7/react-vite-starter/README.md

 | npm run build | Builds the app for production to the `dist` folder. |
 | npm run serve | Serves the production build from the `dist` folder. |

-## Credits

-Vite Template React is built and maintained by [Safdar Jamal](https://safdarjamal.github.io).

-## License

-This project is licensed under the terms of the [MIT license](https://github.com/SafdarJamal/vite-template-react/blob/main/LICENSE).